web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 Dapps using our privacy SDK will allow their users to transact with privacy.
 The evidence can be found on our block explorer when one attempts to view the details.

 _Observations_:
--

-_Product feature_
--
+- block explorers aren't made for the general public to understand the data flow (this could lead in the future to a human-friendly block explorer x privacy education)

 **Leo wallet**

 Answers:
 - Here's a talk by our co-founder/CTO discussing Zero-Knowledge Proofs in general and some features our wallet utilizes to increase privacy (e.g. single-use addresses): https://t.co/BLeKu2ghmS

 _Observations_:
--
+- visuals complimentary to the interview help to navigate non-techies with ease on the privacy subject.
+One of the rare projects talking about the limitations of their tech (o ZK tech in general).
+But still, everything related to ZK (proving schemes, for example) is highly technical.
+- ZK-products will see lots of exploitations & bugs in the future, so it's important to educate people on the state of general tech, so they won't transfer all the sensitive data because of the hype, attention etc

 _Product feature_
--
+- ZK 101 (with a focus on privacy, not scalability)

 **Scala**